Three Centuries of Memory

 This description was automatically translated from German.
 If you have any questions about this piece of jewellery, we will be happy to help!

-When Prince Albert died in 1861, Queen Victoria decided to wear mourning until the end of her life - thus setting social standards that would have been frowned upon.
-In the period that followed, not only did the business of black clothing for the prescribed period of mourning after a death flourish, but also that of mourning jewelry, the only permitted jewellery for mourning.
-Rigorous labels defined the life of a mourner for up to two years, depending on their proximity to the deceased.
-However, mourning jewelry was not a new invention.
-As early as the 18th century, jewellery had been created especially for this occasion.
-As was customary at the time, they were made as memorial rings that were given to the mourners during the funeral.
-This ring appears as a golden hoop with beautiful engravings in the form of acanthus leaves.
-These engravings were originally covered with black enamel.
-The ring face holds a so-called Stuart Crystal, a faceted rock crystal that protects a curled strand of hair.
-The underside of the ring face was also enameled, but here too the enamel has largely been lost.
-An engraving on the inside of the ring band helps us to date the ring, as it reveals the date of August 29, 1707 as the date of death of the person commemorated here.
-A comparable piece very similar to our ring, dated 1703, can be found under the number AF.1583 in the British Museum.
+When Prince Albert died in 1861, Queen Victoria resolved to wear mourning until the end of her life – thus setting social standards that it would have been frowned upon not to follow.
+In the years that followed, the trade in black clothing for the prescribed period of mourning after a death flourished, as did that in mourning jewellery, the only kind of adornment permitted during mourning.
+Strict etiquette governed the life of a mourner for up to two years, depending on their closeness to the deceased.
+Mourning jewellery, however, was nothing new.
+As early as the 18th century, special rings had been created for this purpose, distributed to the mourners at the funeral as memorial rings.
+This ring is such a memorial piece.
+It takes the form of a gold band with elegant engravings of acanthus leaves.
+These engravings were originally filled with black enamel.
+The bezel holds a so-called Stuart crystal – a faceted rock crystal protecting a lock of hair.
+The underside of the bezel was also enamelled, though most of the enamel here has likewise been lost.
+What makes the ring particularly special is an original engraving on the inside.
+It helps us to date the piece, for it reveals the 29th of August 1707 as the date of death of the person – “JD” – being commemorated.
+A very similar example to ours, dated 1703, can be found under inventory number AF.1583 in the British Museum.

 Read more